parmati94/SpotifyProject/README.md

 Currently, this script has the ability to:

-1. Create an 80-song playlist based on your top songs
+1. Create an 80-song playlist based on your top songs from the last month.
 2. Extend a 'weekly playlist', which uses recommendations based on your top songs.
-Will create one if it doesnt exist and populate with recommended songs
+Will create one if it doesnt exist and populate with recommended songs.
-3. Delete all of the daily playlists that were created for the day (from #1)
+3. Delete all of the daily playlists that were created for the day (from #1).
-4. Create an 80 song playlist based off of another playlist you choose
+4. Create an 80 song playlist based off of an existing playlist.
+5. Extend any existing playlist with either a) recommendations for you based on your top tracks or b) recommendations based on an existing playlist